 The AfD is Germany's Alternative für Deutschland (Alternative for Germany), a still young right-wing political party.
 During the parliamentary elections (Bundestag elections) in September 2017, the party won 12.6 percent of votes, thus achieving a first time ever presence in the German parliament, with the AfD share of votes outstripping the liberal FDP and the left-wing Die Linke.
 Since the founding of the AfD party in 2013, the number of its members has grown, from 17,687 in 2013 to 27,621 in 2017 (with the exception of a drop in 2015).
-A 2018 survey found that 60 percent of respondents saw the AfD as a threat to German democracy.
-That same year, 53 percent of respondents to another survey thought that the party would not be successful in the long term.
+A 2019 survey found that 78 percent of respondents saw the AfD as a threat to German democracy.
+A year earlier, 53 percent of respondents to another survey had thought that the party would not be successful in the long term.

 A variety of further surveys conducted in Germany in recent years attempted to measure various aspects of populism among the population.
 In terms of general democracy satisfaction levels in Germany, among populism supporters 45 percent were reported to be dissatisfied with how democracy functioned in the country, while among non-populist members of the population the figure stood at 16 percent.
 Opinions on the development of European integration was also covered, with nearly 80 percent of populist respondents either mostly or completely agreeing that there needed to be "less" Europe in the future.
 Approximately 30 percent of non-populist respondents had the same view.
 In general, 32 percent of those surveyed in 2018 agreed that Germany needed stronger protection from the rest of the world.